nnaik39/context-vqa/README.md

 # Context-VQA: Towards Context-Aware and Purposeful Visual Question Answering

-This repository includes the code and dataset for the paper, "Context-VQA: Towards Context-Aware and Purposeful Visual Question Answering."
+This repository includes the code and dataset for the paper, ["Context-VQA: Towards Context-Aware and Purposeful Visual Question Answering"](https://arxiv.org/abs/2307.15745).

 To download the initial version of our dataset, please navigate to